inveniosoftware/docs-invenio-rdm/docs/deploy/index.md

 control which code is actually deployed.
 At CERN, we use GitHub tags/release for each version (e.g. v1.0.0).

-If you are using container for the deployment, you can automate the image build with for example [GitHub actions](https://github.com/features/actions) (or any other CI tool).
+If you are using containers for the deployment, you can automate the image build with for example [GitHub actions](https://github.com/features/actions) (or any other CI tool).
 In addition, some PaaS platforms have the capabilities to detect when a new image for a certain tag (e.g. `production`) has changed